fortunkam/webapp-serviceendpoint/readme.md

 Make sure you change the LOC varaible to your required region.  (a list of regions can be found by running the following command `az account list-locations --query "[].name" -o tsv`)
 Note: The script can take up to 60 minutes to run (provisioning an Application Gateway can take time).

+## Clean up
+I have added a delete-all script [here](./delete-all.sh) to remove all the resource groups (you will need to tweak the PREFIX variable).
+Note: This deletes everything unprompted so be sure you want to use it!  (`bash delete-all.sh`)

 ## What is the script doing?